 Q: What will happen if the officer who pulls me over suspects that I have been driving under the influence?

 The officer will ask you to get out of the car and will instruct you to perform a series of "field sobriety tests."
 These are standard physical ability measures and they include:

 In addition to these tests, some officers typically have certain field sobriety testing devices which they use.
-One such device is a breath meter which you blow into, another is a light to shine in your eyes in order to test your pupil reaction.
-It is very important that if you suffer from any chronic physical problems, such as difficulty with your balance, problems walking or with your legs or feet, that you inform the officer of these things before you go through the field sobriety tests.
+One such device is a breath meter which you blow into and another is a light to shine in your eyes in order to test your pupil reaction.
+It is very important that if you suffer from any chronic physical problems, such as difficulty with your balance or problems walking or with your legs or feet, that you inform the officer of these things before you go through the field sobriety tests.

 Q: What happens if the officer believes that I have not performed the field sobriety tests satisfactorily?

-A: At that point you will be told that you are under arrest for driving under the influence.
-You will be hand cuffed, searched for weapons, placed in the back of the officer's car and taken to a jail for further tests; i.e., a "blood alcohol test."
-At the jail you will also be booked and held there until you post bail or until a judge releases you on your own recognizance without bail.
+A: At that point, you will be told that you are under arrest for driving under the influence.
+You will be handcuffed, searched for weapons, placed in the back of the officer's car, and taken to a jail for further tests; i.e., a "blood alcohol test."
+At the jail, you will also be booked and held there until you post bail or until a judge releases you on your own recognizance without bail.
 Once again, as upsetting and as stressful as being arrested is, it is essential that you continue to act courteously and cooperatively with the officer.
-Do not argue, threaten or become belligerent in any way.
+Do not argue, threaten, or become belligerent in any way.
 This type of behavior will only make the experience even more unpleasant for you.
-(Back to Top)